ToxicFrog/doom-mods/gzap/doc/faq.md

   to put things at (but also add more filler to the item pool)

-You can also turn on `pretuning_mode` and play through the first few levels to generate a partial logic file, which in most wads will give it enough information about early-game item placement to get it unstuck even without `start_with_keys`.
+You can also turn on `pretuning_mode` and play through the first few levels to generate a partial [tuning file](./new-wads.md), which in most wads will give it enough information about early-game item placement to get it unstuck even without `start_with_keys`.

 ### I got partway through a level and now I'm stuck!